Public records requests FAQ

 If the record is in an electronic database, is not available in a different format which is less expensive to produce, and retrieval requires programming charges: $75 per hour

-$20 for standard or established lists, such as certain student or employee lists of home addresses, phone numbers or e-mail addresses.
+$20 for standard or established lists.
 If the list is not standard or established, then labor and programming charges will be charged as applicable

 For mailing the records to requester: The actual costs of such mailing